 It also spawned the beginning of a long and successful advertising campaign that would become one of the most parodied ad slogans in history, with non-profits such as PETA using it in their “Got Pus?” campaign in 2002 to combat the dairy industry.
 The dairy industry used variations of the ad in recent years to slam soy milk, a direct competitor.

-It’s fascinating to see just in my short lifetime (ok, so maybe it’s longer than I care to admit) how American public perception toward the dairy industry, agriculture, and our consumption of the products they provide has changed.
-Science, technology, education, and an increasingly globalized planet have raised awareness of the impact we have on our environment – our carbon footprint, if you will.
+It’s fascinating to see just in our lifetime how American public perception toward the dairy industry, agriculture, and our consumption of the products they provide has changed.
+Science, technology, education, and an increasingly globalized planet have raised awareness of the impact we have on our environment – our carbon footprint.

-Our average grocery bill in the US was about $200/month for the two of us.
-If we were throwing a big party or going on an extended weekend trip, we’d splurge and spend closer to $300, usually with the difference spent on alcohol and road-trip snacks like beef jerky, an obvious road-trip staple.
+Our monthly amount would be higher if we were throwing a big party or going on an extended weekend trip.
+We’d splurge and spend closer to $300, usually with the difference spent on alcohol and road-trip snacks like beef jerky, an obvious road-trip staple.

 $3.98!!
 That’s not even 7 cents per egg, people!

 Monthly Cost of Groceries in Switzerland

 To compare our Switzerland food prices with those in the US, we saved our grocery receipts in Fribourg for the month of September.

 The total was a whoppin’ 623.50 CHF, the equivalent of $657.60 as of today’s currency rate.